tobiasgerstenberg/webppl_tutorial/exercises/3_doing_inference.md

 ```

 - To run inference, we use the webppl procedure `Infer`.
-- `Infer` takes an inference procedure, and a function was input.
+- `Infer` takes an inference procedure, and a function as input.
 - Let's see what happens if we condition on the fact that `d <= 2`.

 ```javascript